Basic Photo Theory and Digital Workflow (1 of 4)

 A - Aperture Priority

 Program Mode (P) is the simplest exposure mode to use.
-The camera decides what combination of shutter speed and aperture to use to achieve a correct exposure (based on the current ISO setting).
-Even in this mode though you can alter the shutter/aperture combination using one of the camera's adjusment dials.
-So if you adjust the aperture setting, the program mode will automatically adjust the shutter speed to compensate and ensure the correct exposure is maintained.
+The camera decides automatically what combination of shutter speed and aperture to use, to achieve a correct exposure (based on the current ISO setting).
+Even in this mode though you can alter the shutter/aperture combination using one of the camera's command dials.
+So if you adjust the aperture setting, the program mode will automatically re-adjust the shutter speed to compensate and ensure the correct exposure is maintained.

 Shutter Priority (S) is the exposure mode you would select for sport or action photography.
 This is because you would want to decide whether you want to freeze the action using a fast shutter speed, or to use a slower shutter speed to give a more blurred impression of speed.
 You select the shutter speed you want to give the effect you are after, and the camera will automatically adjust the lens aperture to ensure the correct exposure.